Snyder Independent School District

 Snyder Independent School District (SISD) is a K–12 public school district in Snyder, Texas.
 As of 2017, the district comprises four schools, serving a total of 2,558 students.
-The demographic makeup of Snyder ISD reflects many backgrounds with a minority enrollment accounting for 70% of the student body.
-Snyder ISD has challenges faced by some of its students, with 49.6% identified as economically disadvantaged.
-It is located in Scurry County, Texas. the district serves students from Kent and Mitchell counties, as well as students from Hermleigh, Ira, and Roby.
+The demographic makeup of Snyder ISD reflects many backgrounds, with a minority enrollment accounting for 70% of the student body.
+Snyder ISD faces challenges among some students, with 49.6% identified as economically disadvantaged.
+It is located in Scurry County, Texas.
+The district serves students from Kent and Mitchell counties, as well as students from Hermleigh, Ira, and Roby.

-In 2009, the Texas Education Agency assessed the school district, assigning it an academic rating of "acceptable."
+In 2009, the Texas Education Agency assessed the school district and assigned it an academic rating of "acceptable."

 History

-On July 1, 1990 the district absorbed a portion of the Hobbs Independent School District.
+On July 1, 1990, the district absorbed a portion of the Hobbs Independent School District.

 In 2019 the Texas Education Agency announced it would take control of the district, vacating the elected board.